 You can use any combination of fruits for this recipe

 As a lover of seafood, I am constantly on the look out for new recipes.
-The idea for this recipe came when a fellow blogger, Priya recently posted a recipe for shark fish scramble/puttu on her blog, Indian Kitchen.
-I instantly looked at her recipe and knew I wanted to try something like that soon.
+The idea for this recipe came from a recipe for Srilankan shark fish scramble/puttu that I came across recently.
+Puttu is made from steamed rice and coconut and fish puttu is something that is unique to srilankan cuisine.
+As soon as I saw this recipe, I knew that I wanted to try making something similar.

 Delicious fish scramble made by sautéing flounder filets with onions, ginger, garlic, cilantro and grated coconut.

 About 8-10 oz of fish filets (like flounder or any other white fish)